Support Us Button Widget

 Outdoors + athletics camps

-Little ones between 3 and 16 can participate in yoga, rock climbing, and scavenger hunts.
-Sessions last through June, July, and early August at locations around Austin, and begin at $380 per week.
+Little ones ages 3 and up can participate in archery, soccer, splash days, rock climbing, and more.
+Sessions run through June, July, and early August at locations around Austin.

-Whether your child is interested in horseback riding, veterinary science, or cooking, this camp offers a week-long program that’s right up their alley.
-Tuition begins at $415, but varies based on program.
+Whether your child is interested in jiu-jitsu, horseback riding, veterinary science, or cooking, this camp offers a week-long program that’s right up their alley.

 Sleepaway camps

-Sign up for one, two, or three weeks of lakefront fun at this sleepaway camp for kids age 6-16.
-Camp activities (of which there are 45+ options) include golf, outdoor skills, diving, woodworking, and puppy training.
-One-week programs begin at $2,285.
+Sign up for one, two, or three weeks of lakefront fun at this sleepaway camp for kids ages 6-16.
+Camp activities (of which there are 45+ options) include golf, outdoor skills, horseback riding, paddleboarding, diving, woodworking, and puppy training.

-This throwback sleepaway camp will allow your kids to unplug from technology and spend their time hiking, playing sports, tackling ropes courses, and enjoying water activities.
-Available sessions start at $1,495.
+Established in 1965, this sleepaway camp will allow your kids to unplug from technology and spend their time hiking, playing sports, tackling ropes courses, and enjoying water activities.

 If your child couldn’t stop watching “Brave,” this camp — self-proclaimed as “the most unique in Texas” — may pique their interest.
-Kids age 8-16 can take courses on viking lore, fae studies, and illuminated manuscripts, and even practice blacksmithing + leatherworking.
-Registration is $1,099 per camper, but take note, they also offer a three-day grown-up summer camp.
+Kids ages 8-16 can take courses on Viking lore, fae studies, illuminated manuscripts, blacksmithing, and leatherworking.
+Take note: They also offer a three-day summer camp for adults.